 A sequence is a collection of scenes that are connected or related in some significant manner, either dramatically, narratively, or thematically.
 A novel will be made up of many sequences, just like a sequence is made up of several scenes.

-The "triptych approach" to developing a sequence, for example, includes a scene that is primarily set-up, followed by a scene that contains the main action or conflict, and then a scene that focuses on the response to that action or conflict.
+The triptych approach to developing a sequence, for example, includes a scene that is primarily set-up, followed by a scene that contains the main action or conflict, and then a scene that focuses on the response to that action or conflict.
 These three scenes work together to form a short sequence.

 A sequence does not, however, have to be limited to just three scenes.
-A "date sequence" in a romance novel might include several scenes, such as:
+A date sequence in a romance novel might include several scenes, such as:

 Getting dressed for the date.